-Use this medicine for the full prescribed length of time.
-Your symptoms may improve before the infection is completely cleared.
-Skipping doses may also increase your risk of further infection that is resistant to antifungal medicine.
+Use this medicine for the full prescribed length of time, even if your symptoms quickly improve.
+Skipping doses can increase your risk of infection that is resistant to medication.
 Fluconazole will not treat a viral infection such as the flu or a common cold.

 Store the tablets at room temperature away from moisture and heat.

 You may store liquid fluconazole in a refrigerator, but do not allow it to freeze.
 Throw away any leftover liquid that is more than 2 weeks old.

 Take the medicine as soon as you can, but skip the missed dose if it is almost time for your next dose.
 Do not take two doses at one time.

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
 Overdose symptoms may include confusion or unusual thoughts or behavior.

 What should I avoid while taking fluconazole?

 Follow your doctor's instructions about any restrictions on food, beverages, or activity.

 Avoid driving or hazardous activity until you know how this medicine will affect you.
 Your reactions could be impaired.